1st Dental Visit

 Thumb & Finger Sucking

 Thumb sucking is perfectly normal for infants, and many children stop by age two.
 Prolonged thumb sucking can create crooked teeth or bite problems for your child.
-If the habit continues beyond age three, ask your Sensational Smiles team about ways to address a prolonged thumb sucking habit.
+If the habit continues beyond age three, ask our dental professionals about ways to address a prolonged thumb sucking habit.

 From six months to age three, your child's gums may feel tender when teeth erupt.
 In most children, teething causes increased drooling and a desire to chew on hard things.
 In some children, teething results in mild pain and irritability and the gums may become swollen and tender.
 Help your child by vigorously massaging the area for a few minutes and/or let him/her chew on a smooth, hard teething ring or cold wash cloth.
 While most children do not need teething gels or treatment with Tylenol for pain, you can use these products if necessary.